Joe Pasternack

 Joe Pasternack III (born April 15, 1977) is an American college basketball coach.
 He is the current head coach of the UC Santa Barbara Gauchos, having been appointed to the position in March 2017.

 Pasternack served for four years (2007–11) as the head coach of the New Orleans Privateers.
 The University of Arizona hired Pasternack in 2011, and promoted him to Associate Head Coach of the Wildcats in 2013.
-In his six seasons with the team, it was 174-47.
+In his six seasons with the team, he achieved a 174–47 record.

 Early and personal life

 Pasternack was born in Metairie, Louisiana, grew up in New Orleans, Louisiana, and is Jewish.
 His parents are Joe Jr. and Sarah Pasternack.
 He attended Sunday school at a Reform synagogue in New Orleans, and became a bar mitzvah.

-He and his wife, Lindsay (née Bernstein), have a son Joe IV and a daughter Lilly.
+He and his wife, Lindsay (née Bernstein), have a son, Joe IV, and a daughter, Lilly.
 His wife served on the board of directors of the Tucson Jewish Community Center.
 Her brother Roxy Bernstein is a college basketball play-by-play announcer for ESPN.